 Summary: UC Schools Application

 If you're applying to a UC school, you want to make sure you know every application step you need to complete.
 The most important UC application deadline to be aware of is November 30th (or December 1st if you started your application by November 30th).
 This is the last day you can submit your application.

 In addition to completing the application, you also need to submit your transcript and any additional materials your specific school and major require.
-SAT and ACT scores are now optional, but for the next several years they'll still be considered if you decide to submit them.
+UC schools are test blind currently, so they won't review SAT or ACT scores, even if you do submit them.
 You only need to submit one application regardless of how many UC schools you're applying to, but you'll need to pay a $70 application fee for every school.

 Regardless of whether you're working on a UC Davis application, UC San Diego application, UC Berkeley application, etc. all UC schools look for similar qualities in students.
 You'll need to complete the A-G courses, take difficult classes, have good grades, participate in extracurriculars, and have strong personal statements.